THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Christians will be bathed in fire the same as everyone else.
 If we have put our faith in the Lord Jesus and have been baptized in water, we will be saved in the Day of Wrath.
 But all our works will be tested by fire.
 No true Christian will be destroyed by God’s wrath.
 We shall be preserved in that Day.
 Nevertheless, the part of our personality that has not been re-created in Christ will be burned away.
 Only that which has been born of Christ is of the Kingdom of God.

-Every man’s work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man’s work of what sort it is.
+each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
 (I Corinthians 3:13)

 Each saint should be anticipating with joy the coming of our Lord Jesus Christ.
 We should be hastening His glorious appearing by our godly behavior.
 But let us remember that His coming means every word, every deed, every motive, will be brought into His heavenly Light.